Blog

 4. Payment Processing

-Enterprise-grade crypto accounting software needs to include robust payment processing functionality to support accounts payable and accounts receivable operations.
+Enterprise-grade crypto accounting software needs to include robust payment processing functionality to support stablecoin accounts payable and accounts receivable operations.
 For accounts payable, it is important for businesses to have the ability to pay vendors with digital assets.
 This can be done using a payment processing platform that allows businesses to send bulk payments with different amounts to different addresses.
 This saves time and reduces the risk of errors, making it easier for businesses to manage their vendor payments.

 For accounts receivable, it is important for businesses to have the ability to bulk invoice customer wallets and to accept crypto payments from customers in multiple token denominations.
 This can be done using a payment processing platform that supports multiple cryptocurrencies and allows businesses to easily generate invoices and receive payments.
 This helps businesses streamline their accounts receivable operations and improve their cash flow.